Toxins are everywhere and are now considered the number one cause of all chronic diseases.

 Look for as low VOC paints as possible and keep as much fresh air moving as possible when painting

-Wear a paint and pesticide spray respirator when sanding anything that has had a chemical put on it as well as when painting (the neighbours would stare a little when I was in the garage painting the kitchen cabinets with a full "gas mask" on but who cares! lol)
+Wear a paint and pesticide spray respirator when sanding anything that has had a chemical put on it as well as when painting (the neighbours would stare a little when I was in the garage painting the kitchen cabinets with a full "gas mask" on, but I didn't mind and my lungs were happy I did!)

-At minimum, a detox should happen at least once a year and especially any time someone is feeling sluggish, slowed down, foggy, or just a general feeling like health has slide backwards (maybe sleep is worse, energy is down, skin is flared up, etc).
+I suggest a detox/reset at least once a year, and especially any time someone is feeling sluggish, slowed down, foggy, or just a general feeling like health has slide backwards (maybe sleep is worse, energy is down, skin is flared up, etc).